Single Mum by Choice: There I was, 38 years old and single

 Could I decide for my child that he or she should not get support from a dad?
 And will my child hate me for it later on?
 As I was considering these things, I still knew that I would never forgive myself if I did not try.

 I dated men while also going ahead with my plan B. These dates were exiting, as all dates are, but what I was looking for on these dates was a partner for life and a man who could get me pregnant within a year.
 This would mean that I would not need to go with my plan B and that my dream of the happy “normal” family could come true – but that plan did not work.
 And the clock was ticking loudly in the background.”

 The green light from the hospital

 “At my first appointment at the hospital I was so excited and nervous.
 The appointment was with a psychologist who asked all the questions I had struggled with for all this time.
 This person needed the answers and all I could do was to tell her from my heart about all my doubts, all my pros and why I had wanted a child all my life.
 I cried and told her everything – the good and the bad.

-After the appointment I was wondering if I did okay.
+After the appointment, I was wondering if I did okay.
 What did they think of me?
 And did they think I would be able to cope with the struggles as a single mum?
 They would let me know if I was qualified, and they told me that it would take some time to get the answer because it was a whole group of people that was going to make the decision.
 My fate was in their hands.
 This felt somehow a bit wrong, but this was the only way to proceed.
-In the meantime, I could visit the gynecologist to see if my health was up to the fertility treatment.
-The gynecologist was also going to overlook the process along the way.
+In the meantime, I could visit the gynaecologist to see if my health was up to fertility treatment.
+The gynaecologist was also going to overlook the process along the way.